stela2502/dca/README.md

+## This fork tries to lift the code to support TensorFlow >2.5

+Not shure it will work.

 ## Deep count autoencoder for denoising scRNA-seq data

 A deep count autoencoder network to denoise scRNA-seq data and remove the dropout effect by taking the count structure, overdispersed nature and sparsity of the data into account using a deep autoencoder with zero-inflated negative binomial (ZINB) loss function.